lquessenberry/ECB-Digital-Marketing-Development/PITCHME.md

 ### App development

-- Each Platform takes approximately 40 weeks to developer
+- Each Platform takes approximately 40 weeks to develop
 - There are three platforms (iOS, Android, Headless Drupal)

 ---